 8- Professional approach:

-When shooting, make sure you keep the camera rolling most of the time in case something important happens that you don’t want to miss.
+Editing normally takes hours and days.
+Who wants that?
+Try throwing your piece together in 30 minutes, OK, 45.
+Also, When shooting, make sure you keep the camera rolling most of the time in case something important happens that you don’t want to miss.
 This will result in hours of footage, which will take you or the editor an eternity to log and edit, effectively reducing the chances of you having the time to assemble an interesting and or cohesive video.

 Lastly, when and if you are finally done with the editing, make sure you avoid correcting the colour balance, enhancing the audio mix and of course don’t add any well designed graphics.
 All that stuff just helps to package the content into a coherent video that will leave a lasting impression on its viewers.
 No, no and NO!